-What is the best pet for a senior citizen? – The best type of pet to get if you are an older adult is one that fits your lifestyle, your needs, your home environment and one that you can physically care for.
+What is the best pet for a senior citizen? – The best pets to adopt if you are an older adult is one that fits your lifestyle, your needs, your home environment and one that you can physically care for.

 Following are a list of questions and issues to consider when deciding on what type of pet is best for senior citizens.